Vacuum-tube computer: Design

 Vacuum-tube technology required a great deal of electricity.
 The ENIAC computer (1946) had over 17,000 tubes and suffered a tube failure (which would take 15 minutes to locate) on average every two days.
 In operation the ENIAC consumed 150 kilowatts of power, of which 80 kilowatts were used for heating tubes, 45 kilowatts for DC power supplies, 20 kilowatts for ventilation blowers, and 5 kilowatts for punched-card auxiliary equipment.

 Because the failure of any one of the thousands of tubes in a computer could result in errors, tube reliability was of high importance.
 Special quality tubes were built for computer service, with higher standards of materials, inspection and testing than standard receiving tubes.

 One effect of digital operation that rarely appeared in analog circuits was cathode poisoning.
 Vacuum tubes that operated for extended intervals with no plate current would develop a high-resistivity layer on the cathodes, reducing the gain of the tube.
 Specially selected materials were required for computer tubes to prevent this effect.
 To avoid mechanical stresses associated with warming the tubes to operating temperature, often the tube heaters had their full operating voltage applied slowly, over a minute or more, to prevent stress-related fractures of the cathode heaters.
-Heater power could be left on during standby time for the machine, with high-voltage plate supplies switched off.
+To avoid thermal cycling, heater power could be left on during standby time for the machine, with high-voltage plate supplies switched off.
 Marginal testing was built into sub-systems of a vacuum-tube computer; by lowering plate or heater voltages and testing for proper operation, components at risk of early failure could be detected.
 To regulate all the power-supply voltages and prevent surges and dips from the power grid from affecting computer operation, power was derived from a motor-generator set that improved the stability and regulation of power-supply voltages.